 While this game’s graphics may be showing their age a bit, the gameplay, variety of prey and vast hunting grounds still make for a great hunting simulation.
 The sheer variety of animals available and weapons to choose from make this a good choice, especially with a free to try version and a price point of around $10.
 For a couple bucks more you can get the “Hi-Caliber Edition” for PC, which contains 8 complete games in the series.

 The Hunter (classic) or its new open world companion, Call of the Wild, are not a point and blast FPS.
 This game builds up all the tension and anticipation of a real hunting experience.
 The environment is beautifully rendered and the simulation is top notch.
 You can play free online or opt for a subscription to open up more options.
 With online multiplayer, hunters can work together to bring down the big game.
 The realism of needing to track, wait, and carefully aim make the kill of elusive prey that much more satisfying.
 Some of the animals you may run across include whitetail deer, wild boar, black bear and even ibex.
-Call of the Wild is currently available on Steam and disc for the PC and is coming to PS4 and Xbox later this year.
+Call of the Wild is currently available on Steam and disc for the PC and is also available on PS4 and Xbox.

 All the titles we’ve looked at so far have been for PC or console.
 So, how to fill that hunting itch when you’re on the move?
 Enter Deer Hunter 2018, the biggest hunting game for mobile devices and console users, and available for both Android and iOS users.
 Just because it’s on mobile, however, does not mean this game is limited in any way.
 The locations range around the world, from Alaska to Zimbabwe, and there’s a wide array of both animals and weaponry.
 The graphics are also surprisingly good, and – to top it all off – it’s completely free to download.

 Are you bored of hunting the same old bears, bucks and birds?
 Sounds like you need to go after a new type of prey.
 How about… dinosaurs?!
 The Carnivores games are semi-legendary in the hunting sub-genre, and Dinosaur Hunter HD – the fifth entry in the series – might just be the best of the bunch.
 You can essentially set up your own hunts, choosing the weaponry, location, time of day and targets.
 There are 18 different dinosaurs to go after, including the T-Rex, Velociraptor and Gigantoraptor (which is actually a real dinosaur!).
 If you like hunting games in general, but feel they’ve grown a little stale in recent years, this might be the perfect antidote.
-Carnivores: Dinosaur Hunter is available to buy now on both PC and mobile devices.
+Carnivores: Dinosaur Hunter is available on Microsoft Windows, iOS, PlayStation Portable.

 Console users can also dig deep into the world’s best first-person shooting franchise, with the release of Deer Hunter: Reloaded.
 It is available on PC, PS4 and Xbox One.
 Can you become a master hunter?
 This game throws you into some great environments, such as the bitter cold mountains of Alaska to the sandy scorched areas of West Texas.
 This experience is authentic and provides you with plenty of great scenarios to play through.
 However, be aware of the threats that lurk, as they are likely hungry, and you could be their supper.